3M Co. (MMM)

-USD $ in millions
+US$ in millions

-|12 months ended||Dec 31, 2017||Dec 31, 2016||Dec 31, 2015||Dec 31, 2014||Dec 31, 2013|
+|12 months ended||Dec 31, 2018||Dec 31, 2017||Dec 31, 2016||Dec 31, 2015||Dec 31, 2014|

 |Safety and Graphics|

 |Electronics and Energy|

 |Corporate and Unallocated|

 |Elimination of Dual Credit|

-|Net sales||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||3M Co.’s net sales declined from 2015 to 2016 but then increased from 2016 to 2017 exceeding 2015 level.|
+|Net sales||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||3M Co.’s net sales increased from 2016 to 2017 and from 2017 to 2018.|